nv-tlabs/ChronoEdit/README.md

 **[ChronoEdit-14B-Diffusers-Paint-Brush-Lora](https://huggingface.co/nvidia/ChronoEdit-14B-Diffusers-Paint-Brush-Lora) 🤗**

+Trigger Prompt:
+`Turn the pencil sketch in the image into an actual object that is consistent with the image’s content.
+The user wants to change the sketch to a {}`
+{} should be filled with simple description of what you are drawing.  i.e. a crown and hat that matches the original image’s style.

 > [!NOTE]
 > The LoRA was trained with black paintbrush.
 Other colors's sketch could also work but works worse than black
 >